 Storage

-Store sunflower microgreens in a lidded container in the fridge on top of a piece of kitchen paper.
+Store sunflower microgreens in a lidded container in the fridge, on a piece of kitchen paper.
 They’re best used within five days.
 Give them a quick rinse before use.

 TIP